bufbuild-ru/docs/docs/bsr/generated-sdks/npm/index.md

 $ npm install @buf/connectrpc_eliza.bufbuild_es
 ```

-::: tip Slow installation?You may notice that installing SDKs from the BSR NPM registry using `npm install` can take longer than installing from the standard NPM registry.
+::: tip Slow installation?
+You may notice that installing SDKs from the BSR NPM registry using `npm install` can take longer than installing from the standard NPM registry.
 This happens because they're lazily generated and then cached.
 The first `npm install` typically takes longer than subsequent requests because of this.
 :::

 ## Versions